Are equity release interest rates fixed or variable?

-- Would you like the flexibility to repay some of the interest on a regular basis so the final loan is lower, or perhaps make repayments as and when you like?
+- Would you like the flexibility to lower the final loan by repaying some of the interest on a regular basis or as and when you like?

-So your comparison shouldn’t just be about money, it should also be about how it the scheme works and the flexibility it offers - which is where a qualified specialist can help.
+So, although money is important, when you compare equity release you should also consider how the lifetime mortgage works and the flexibility it offers you - which is where a qualified equity release specialist could help.

-Whether you prefer to speak to Age Partnership over the phone or face to face, the choice is yours.
-They will talk through your requirements, fully explain how plans work; help you consider whether it’s right for you or if other options are available such as downsizing and provide you with comparisons and a written illustration that you can talk through with your family.
+They will talk through your requirements, fully explain how equity release works; help you consider whether it’s right for you or if other options are available such as downsizing and provide you with comparisons and a written illustration that you can talk through with your family.